Pistonite/celer/docs/src/plugin/variables.md

       comment: .var(wood) # in secondary text
       notes: I really have .var(wood) # in notes
 ```
-See [Customizing Lines](../route/customizing-lines.md) for all the properties that accept Rich Text.

 Internally, the `var` tag will be replaced with the `val` tag and the actual value of the variable.
 For example, if `wood` is 3, `.var(wood)` will be turned into `.val(3)`.